w3c/rqtf/Notes_for_a_future_GAUR.md

 - an attempt at universality (after describing known mechanisms offer interactiuon patterns that may match new gameplay mechanics)

 ## Potential structure
-- intro,
+- intro
-- intentional vs unintentional friction,
+- intentional vs unintentional friction
-- part 1 Which gaming elements impact which disability groups?,
+- part 1 Which gaming elements impact which disability groups?
 - part 2 What features can help?
+- List of current accessibility standards that may relate to games?